Last updated: March 4, 2014.

 User-Provided Information: You provide us information about yourself, such as your name and e-mail address, if you register for a member account with the Service.
 Your name and other information you choose to add to your profile will be available for public viewing on the Service.
 You may provide us with your mobile phone number if you choose to submit questions and receive answers via text message.
 We may use your email address to send you Service-related notices (including any notices required by law, in lieu of communication by postal mail).
 You can control receipt of certain Service-related messages on your Settings page.
 We may also use your contact information to send you marketing email messages.
 If you do not want to receive such messages, you may opt out by following the instructions in the message.
 If you correspond with us by email, we may retain the content of your email messages, your email address and our responses.

 If you use your Facebook, Twitter, or other social networking site ("SNS") account information to sign in to Quora, we will collect and store your SNS user ID.
+If you connect your Quora account with your SNS account (such as to enable posting from Quora), we ask for your permission to collect certain information from your SNS account (such as information from your SNS profile).

 You also provide us information in User Content you post to the Service.
 Your questions, answers, and other contributions on the Service, and metadata about them (such as when you posted them), are publicly viewable on the Service, along with your name (unless the Service permits you to post anonymously).
 This information may be searched by search engines and be republished elsewhere on the Web in accordance with our Terms of Service.